MatthewZMD/.emacs.d/README.md

         # Install (optional)
         sudo make install
         ```
-2. Clone this repo to `HOME` or `~/` path using [git](https://git-scm.com/) and update all the submodules.
+2. Clone this repo to `$HOME`.

     ```bash
-    cd ~
-    git clone --recurse-submodules -j8 https://github.com/MatthewZMD/.emacs.d.git
+    git clone https://github.com/MatthewZMD/.emacs.d.git ~/.emacs.d
-    cd .emacs.d
     ```
-3. Ensure a stable connection to Melpa Packages, then open Emacs.
+3. Ensure a stable connection to Github, then open Emacs.
-4. Enter `y` when prompted with `Auto-update packages now?`, wait for all packages to install.
-5. In your favorite browser, `Ctrl-f Prerequisite` through this README and follow the **Prerequisite** instructions.
+4. In your favorite browser, `Ctrl-f Prerequisite` through this README and follow the **Prerequisite** instructions.
-6. Restart Emacs.
+5. Restart Emacs.

-<a id="org05fd9b3"></a>

-### Further Updates

-I will be updating M-EMACS from time to time, it is best to `git pull` once a while to stay up to date.

-Please also execute `git submodule update --recursive --remote` to sync with all the submodules.

-<a id="org94110c4"></a>
+<a id="orgf850e5f"></a>

 ## Modification